 The Company's carrying value of goodwill is the residual of the purchase price over the fair value of the net assets acquired from various acquisitions including the acquisition of Addus HealthCare, Inc. ("Addus HealthCare").
 In accordance with Accounting Standards Codification ("ASC") Topic 350, "Goodwill and Other Intangible Assets," goodwill and intangible assets with indefinite useful lives are not amortized.
 The Company tests goodwill for impairment at the reporting unit level on an annual basis, as of October 1, or whenever potential impairment triggers occur, such as a significant change in business climate or regulatory changes that would indicate that an impairment may have occurred.
 The Company may use a qualitative test, known as "Step 0," or a two-step quantitative method to determine whether impairment has occurred.
 In Step 0, the Company can elect to perform an optional qualitative analysis and based on the results skip the two step analysis.
 In 2015, the Company elected to implement Step 0 and was not required to conduct the remaining two step analysis.
-The results of the Company concluded that there were no impairments for the year ended December 31, 2015.
-No impairment charges were recorded for the three months ended March 31, 2016 or 2015.
+The results of the Company's Step 0 assessment indicated that it was more likely than not that the fair value of its reporting unit exceeded its carrying value and therefore the Company concluded that there were no impairments for the year ended December 31, 2015.
+No impairment charges were recorded for the three and six months ended June 30, 2016 or 2015.